14 min read

 Step 4: The Translation Moment There should be a moment where one character explicitly translates professional language into emotional truth.
 This is often the "I love you" scene, but oblique.

+Include only what serves character or plot.
 If a medical detail reveals character vulnerability, include it.
 If it just shows you did research, cut it.
+One specific detail beats a paragraph of generalities every time.

 Practical guidelines: